 COVERED SERVICES

-This section provides information about the services that are covered in the Long term personal care services (LT-PCS) program.
-For the purpose of this policy, when reference is made to “individual” or “beneficiary”, this includes that person’s responsible representative, legal guardian(s), and/or family member(s) as applicable, who are assisting that person in obtaining services.
+This section provides information about the services that are covered in the Long-Term Personal Care Services (LT-PCS) program.
+For the purpose of this policy, when reference is made to “individual” or “beneficiary”, this includes the individual/beneficiary’s responsible representative, legal guardian(s), and/or family member(s) as applicable, who are assisting that individual in obtaining services.

-LT-PCS may be received through the Medicaid State Plan, in conjunction with the Adult Day Health Care (ADHC) Waiver or Supports Waiver.
+LT-PCS may be received through the Medicaid State Plan, in conjunction with the Adult Day Health Care (ADHC) Waiver or the Supports Waiver.

+Beneficiaries who are approved for LT-PCS cannot receive the following OAAS Home and Community-Based Services (HCBS) at the same time:

+Community Choices Waiver (CCW); and/or

+Program of All-Inclusive Care for the Elderly (PACE).

 NOTE: For these ADHC Waiver beneficiaries, support coordinators work with beneficiaries to coordinate their waiver services and LT-PCS.
 For these Supports Waiver beneficiaries, the support coordinators will coordinate LT-PCS in terms of their daily schedule; however, LT-PCS is accessed separately through the Medicaid State Plan.